-It is a rare disorder in which one side of the body grows larger than the other due to excess cell production, causing asymmetry.
+It is a rare disorder in which one side of the body grows significantly due to excess cell production, causing asymmetry.

-In a normal cell, there is a mechanism that stunts growth once the cell reaches a certain size.
+In a normal cell, there is a mechanism that stunts growth once the cell reaches a specific size.
 However, in hemihyperplasia, cells on one side cannot stop growing.

-This causes the affected area of the body to continue to grow or become abnormally large.
+This causes the affected area of the body to grow or become abnormally large.

-The disorder is congenital, which means that it is evident from the birth of the child.
+The disorder is congenital, which is evident from the child’s birth.

 Causas de la hemihipertrofia